MontealegreLuis/service-buses/docs/command-bus/index.md

 This library uses the suffix `Input` for both **commands and queries**.

-All commands have method `action()` that can provide useful information to be added to exception error messages or log entries for instance.
+All commands have a method `action()` that provides useful information that can be added to exception error messages or to log entries.

 ```java
 public final class Action {